andreabenini/hacks.hardware/camera/wired.cam.md

 # Not cheap but hackable
 - Escam G02, according to dafang-hacks this seems to be a nice choice, not the cheapest but within the 30$ range.
 ONVIF supported
+- Escam G01, has ethernet support as well as wifi, don't know if it's hackable